List of laws and reports on LGBT rights in the Republic of Ireland: Marriage Act 2015

 The Thirty-fourth Amendment of the Constitution required the Oireachtas to pass a law allowing same-sex couples the right to get married.
-The Marriage Act 2015 fulfills this requirement and commenced on 16 November 2015.
-Same-sex couples who wish to marry will have to give 3 months notice, the same as opposite-sex couples.
+The Marriage Act 2015 fulfils this requirement and commenced on 16 November 2015.
+Same-sex couples who wish to marry will have to give 3 months' notice, the same as opposite-sex couples.
 Same-sex couples who entered a civil partnership will remain in that civil partnership.
-Same-sex couples who are already in a civil partnership can get married by giving 5 days notice.
-Should any couple in a civil partnership get married then their civil partnership is dissolved.
-Same-sex couples who got married abroad have had their marriages recognised from 16 November 2015.
-Since the coming into legal effect of the Marriage Act 2015 same-sex couples are not allowed to enter into a civil partnership in Ireland.
-The first same-sex couple to get married took place on 17 November 2015.
+Same-sex couples who are already in a civil partnership can get married by giving 5 days' notice.
+Should any couple in a civil partnership get married, then their civil partnership is dissolved.
+Same-sex couples who got married abroad have had their marriages recognised since 16 November 2015.
+Since the coming into legal effect of the Marriage Act 2015, same-sex couples are not allowed to enter into a civil partnership in Ireland.
+The first same-sex couple to get married did so on 17 November 2015.
 The situation regarding same-sex couples who enter into a civil partnership abroad since 16 November 2015 is unclear as to whether their relationship will be recognised as marriage or as a civil partnership.

 Equality (Miscellaneous Provisions) Act 2015

 This act is an omnibus piece of legislation and amends various unrelated laws.
 This act amends Section 37.1.
-Section 37.1 as previously worded allowed a religious institution that provides religious, educational or medical services the right to legally discriminate against their employees in order to uphold their ethos.
-Given that some hospitals and many nursing homes, as well as 98% of primary schools and 52% of secondary schools, are religious run, then a gay or a lesbian teacher, doctor or nurse could have been discriminated against as their sexual orientation could have been seen to undermine the ethos of the school or hospital.
+Section 37.1, as previously worded, granted a religious institution that provides religious, educational, or medical services the right to legally discriminate against its employees to uphold its ethos.
+Given that some hospitals and many nursing homes, as well as 98% of primary schools and 52% of secondary schools, are run by religious organisations, a gay or lesbian teacher, doctor or nurse could have been discriminated against as their sexual orientation could have been seen to undermine the ethos of the school or hospital.
 This act narrows the scope of Section 37.1.
 It requires that any employer who wishes to use Section 37.1 must satisfy three tests.
-These tests are that (1) religion is a genuine occupational requirement of the position, (2) the action is objectively justified and (3) the means of achieving the aim are appropriate and necessary.
+These tests are that (1) religion is a genuine occupational requirement of the position, (2) the action is objectively justified, and (3) the means of achieving the aim are appropriate and necessary.
 Any action to take place under Section 37.1 must be about the conduct of the employee and not about their sexual orientation.
-Also, employees who work in religious-run institutions enjoy a right to privacy.
+Also, employees who work in religiously run institutions have a right to privacy.

 European Communities (Free Movement of Persons) Regulations 2015

-This regulation transposes into Irish law the EU Directive 2004/38/EC.
+This regulation transposes the EU Directive 2004/38/EC into Irish law.
 This provides an updated regulation on the right of residency.
-The Regulations provide for the facilitation of entry and residence for EU citizens and their family members.
+The Regulations facilitate entry and residence for EU citizens and their family members.
 The Regulations also provide for a wider definition of "family member", to include a partner with whom the EU citizen has a durable relationship, duly attested, and the dependent parents, children under 21 and other dependent children of that partner.
 This does not involve the recognition of such partnerships for other purposes.